-- If T is the primitive type Number, Boolean, or String, the apparent type of T is the augmented form (as defined below) of the global interface type 'Number', 'Boolean', or 'String'. - if T is an enum type, the apparent type of T is the augmented form of the global interface type 'Number'. - If T is an object type, the apparent type of T is the augmented form of T. - If T is a type parameter, the apparent type of T is the apparent type of T's base constraint (section 3.4.1). - Otherwise, the apparent type of T is T itself.
+- If T is members of the primitive typetypes Number, Boolean, or and String, are the apparent type of T is the augmented form (as defined below)members of the global interface typetypes 'Number', 'Boolean', or and 'String' respectively. - if T is The apparent members of an enum type, are the apparent type of T is the augmented formmembers of the global interface type 'Number'. - If T is an object type, the apparent type of T is the augmented form of T.